 Results obtained by the compared approaches, when a generic "object" category is considered, for each level of supervision (from the highest to the lowest).
 In bold the best results by supervision group.

 M. Mazzamuto, F. Ragusa, A. Furnari, G. M. Farinella.
 Learning to Detect Attended Objects in Cultural Sites with Gaze Signals and Weak Object Supervision.
 2023.
-Cite our paper: ArXiv.
+Cite our paper: ACM.

 Visit our page dedicated to First Person Vision Research for other related publications.